 People make sense of their past by telling stories about it.
 This course focuses on the rich and exciting traditions of literature in India as a way of studying its past, and as a way of studying history itself.
 Some Indian writers, such as Salman Rushdie, Arundhati Roy and Anita Desai, have, in fact, brought India's history to the world through their fiction.
 But what different visions of India do they choose to portray?
 This course will examine their work, but also the work of lesser-known Indian writers and filmmakers, as a way of seeing how Indian intellectuals themselves have defined and described India, on the one hand, and "history," on the other.
 How have these images changed over time?
 Among the recent films we may see are "Earth," "Train to Pakistan," "East Is East," and "Hyderabad Blues."
 Each challenges viewers’ notions of the past as its characters confront it.
 This counts toward the modern requirement for the major and minor.
-Permission of instructor required.
+Prerequisite: sophomore standing.

 Both film and fiction have played significant roles in the so-called "Modern Middle East" as means of interpreting the past as well as constructing present realities and issues.
 This seminar will use novels and film as lenses to explore major historical dynamics and trends in the history of this region in the 20th century.
 We will examine works created by artists from a number of different countries, including Turkey, Iran, Egypt, Palestine, Afghanistan and Algeria, as well as examples of Western imaginings of the region.
 Themes to be explored will include "Orientalism" and representations of the "Middle East," colonialism, nationalism and resistance, responses to development and globalization, understandings of ethnicity and identity, images of gender relations and the changing roles of religion.
 This counts toward the modern requirement for the major.
 Prerequisite: sophomore standing.